SmartWorlder small logo for smart technologies section

 Few terms are as poorly understood as artificial intelligence, which has given rise to so many questions and debates that no singular definition of the field is universally accepted.
 Arriving at such a definition is further complicated, if not made impossible, by the fact that there isn’t even an unanimously agreed definition of (human) intelligence or what constitutes ‘thinking’.

-The rise of ChatGPT, Bard and friends
+The rise of ChatGPT, Claude and friends

 Background, History and Definition of AI